bartificer/programming-by-stealth/docs/pbs26.md

 };
 ```

-Since the whole point of this API is to support clocks in any timezone, as also need a function to check that a given value is a valid timezone specifier.
+Since the whole point of this API is to support clocks in any timezone, we also need a function to check that a given value is a valid timezone specifier.
 What matters is not so much that the timezone makes sense to humans, but, that the timezone makes sense to the API our code will rely on for dealing with time – MomentJS.

 The MomentJS API provides a function `moment.tz.names()` which returns an array of all valid timezone names as strings.
 For a value to be a valid timezone, it must be a string, and, it must be in the array returned by `moment.tz.names()`.